Goldbeck Solar: History

 Goldbeck Solar has also been present in the Kazakh market since 2018, where it built the largest solar power plant in Central Asia in 2018 on an area of 160 hectares in the Karaganda region.

 In 2020, the subsidiary Zonnepark Services was founded in the Netherlands together with Chint Solar.

 In 2022, Goldbeck Solar took over the North American PV business of GP Joule.
 This was officially renamed Goldbeck Solar Canada / USA in 2023 (formerly: GP Joule Canada / USA).
 The completion of the "Youngstown Solar Park" in Alberta, which is expected to generate around 13,000 megawatt hours of electric energy per year, was announced in late 2023.
 In December 2023, Goldbeck Solar and Suncatcher Gruppe sold a solar power complex in Barlinek, Poland.

-In the beginning of 2024, two solar parks in Chile were put into operation.
+In 2024, the GOLDBECK SOLAR Group, as part of Joachim Goldbeck Holding, received the 2024 TOP 100 Seal, which recognizes particularly innovative medium-sized companies.
+In addition, construction began on the Bartow solar park, which, with a capacity of 260 MWp and an area of over 205 hectares, ranks among the largest solar parks in Germany.

+In 2025, the company achieved a construction output of 1 GW and a cumulative installed capacity of 4.6 GW.
+With the introduction of ISO 9001 and other certifications, key quality and process standards were established.
+The EcoVadis Silver rating and the publication of a voluntary ESG report documented the company’s existing activities in the areas of sustainability and corporate responsibility.

 Corporate structure

 Joachim Goldbeck Holding GmbH is the main shareholder of Goldbeck Solar GmbH.

 The managing directors of Goldbeck Solar are Joachim Goldbeck, Tobias Roland Schüssler and Michiel Vanhouette.
 In the 2023 financial year, the company generated sales of €218.8 million and employed 150 people.
 Joachim Goldbeck Holding GmbH holds 98% of the shares in Goldbeck Solar.

 Subsidiaries of Goldbeck Solar GmbH are: